 - Analytical and strong organizational skills, with excellent verbal and written ability

-- Proficiency with related software tools including but not limited to ProjectManager.com, JIRA, MS Excel, etc.
+- Proficiency with project management software and related tools including but not limited to ProjectManager, JIRA, MS Excel, etc.

 No matter what type of project you’re working on, project managers need tools to help them manage all the moving parts of their project.
-ProjectManager.com was developed by project managers for project managers.
-It’s a cloud-based tool that gives you real-time data to better monitor your projects, but also has features to help you plan, manage teams and report with ease.
-See for yourself by taking this free 30-day trial.
+ProjectManager was developed by project managers for project managers.
+It’s a cloud-based tool that gives you real-time data to better monitor your projects but also has features to help you plan, manage teams and report with ease.
+Try our award-winning software today with this free 30-day trial.